tizianocolagrossi/magistrale-appunti/PND/README.md

 # OBSERVATION
 Legitimate traffic in real networks contains anomalies.
 Protocol anomalies come from custom applications that use off-the-shelf protocol libraries, but use them in unexpected ways.
 Behavioral anomalies come from exceptional, but often critical, buisness processes.

+# Security Information and Event Management (SIEM) (ex.
+SPLUNK)
+it should be providing the following collection of services:
+- Log management
+- IT regulatory compliance
+- Event correlation
+- Active response
+- Endpoint security

+Once logs are stored, you can build filters or rules and timers to audit (monitor against a standard) and validate compliance, or to identify violations of compliance requirements imposed upon the organization.

+It can provide a more complete picture of the health status of the system to rule out specific theories on the cause of given events and it can activate procedures (Active response) after the identification of given (security) events.

+Log correlation generally make use of “supporting data” (data collected by other sources that can be imported into the SIEM to make comparative determinations).
+They can be used as weights to prioritize and escalate alerts.
+Correlation engines usually are the most distinguishing feature of SIEM (And also what the vendors want to sell…).
+Before they have to perform event normalization (Message logs are in standard formats, but are not homogeneous, “drop” from one vendor firewall, “block” from another)

+### Operational interface
+Dashboards and maps (present information in a way that administrators can understand at glance).

+It is a graphical and organized representation of alerts, event data, and statistical information.
+It allows administrators to see patterns, understand trends, identify unusual activity

+# Penetration testing and vulnerability assessment
+ see ETH

 # Open Question
 ### List and detail which are the characteristics a host needs to have in a LAN for being the next hop for a given destination network.
 The next hop specifies the most optimal router in its routing path.
 For be the next hop an host should be in the optimal path to reach the destination host or it must be in the routing table.